mano-at-sdsc/published-documentation/Quickstart.md

 ### Helper script

 Five of the tables required by the C2M2 can be automatically generated from the other tables.
-Once you have created the other tables, run our helper script to create the anatomy, assay_type, data_type, file_format and ncbi_taxonomy tables:
+Once you have created the other tables, run our helper script to create the anatomy, assay_type, data_type, file_format and ncbi_taxonomy tables.
+It will also create a copy of the JSON schema:

 `put command here`